2015-2016 Club Guide

 Activities and EventsIn addition to College policies, clubs are bound by local, state and federal laws and should keep these parameters in mind when developing and conducting activities.
 Typical club activities may include, but are not limited to lectures and workshops, conferences, practices and competitions, outings and trips, or on-campus seminars.

 Ways to Promote Your ClubHere are some ideas for promoting your club events and activities:

 - Create letter or legal size flyers and post them on bulletin boards labeled “Coming Attractions.”
 Flyers must contain an accommodation statement, and official ACC logo, and clubs must follow the ACC posting policy when posting material on campus.
-All posters must be approved by Student Affairs.
+All posters must be approved by Student Life.
 For further information, see the ACC Posting Policy AP 14-17.

 - Set up a table in a common area to distribute literature about your club.
 Tables must be reserved through the Facilities Coordinator at 303.797.5692.

 - Ask faculty to make announcements in their classes, especially if that class applies to your club.